ceph/ceph/doc/cephfs/hadoop.rst

 the file system are beyond the scope of this document.
 Please refer to the Ceph documentation for installing Ceph.

-.. important:: The master branch is currently required for compatibility.

 The remaining two requirements are a Hadoop installation, and the Ceph file system Java packages, including the Java CephFS Hadoop plugin.
 The high-level steps are two add the dependencies to the Hadoop installation ``CLASSPATH``,